About Stitzer

 The Stitzer Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Grant County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Stitzer, Wisconsin residents are available through the local police department and authorized providers in Grant County.
+Fingerprinting services for Stitzer, Wisconsin residents are available through local police (where present) and authorized providers in Grant County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Stitzer Police Department or Grant County Sheriff's Office for scheduling and fees.

 To register to vote in Stitzer, Wisconsin, residents can register online through the Wisconsin Elections Commission's website, by mail, or in person at the Grant County elections office.
 Wisconsin requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Wisconsin Elections Commission's voter lookup tool.
 For local municipal elections in Stitzer, contact the Grant County Clerk's office for schedules and ballot information.